erroronline1/caro/readme.md

 * O.Data_17 The secure flag MUST be set for all cookies that contain sensitive data
     > [Installation](#installation)
 * O.Data_18 The autocomplete function MUST be switched off for all form fields with sensitive input data.
-    > All inputs are rendered without autocomplete by default.
+    > All inputs are rendered without native autocomplete by default.
 Datalists may be provided with former inputs to ensure a consistent documentation.
 Datalists are provided by the backend and relate only fields namewise.
-The browser will not store single and collections of inputs.
+The browser is instructed to not store single and collections of inputs.
 * O.Data_19 Data persisted in the browser SHOULD be unreadable for other hosts of a domain (i.e. avoidance of domain cookies).
     > Only a session cookie is created, IndexedDB has same-origin principle by default.